PaschalisSk/exploring-CNNs/README.md

-# Machine Learning Practical

-This repository contains the code for the University of Edinburgh [School of Informatics](http://www.inf.ed.ac.uk) course [Machine Learning Practical](http://www.inf.ed.ac.uk/teaching/courses/mlp/).

-This assignment-based course is focused on the implementation and evaluation of machine learning systems.
-Students who do this course will have experience in the design, implementation, training, and evaluation of machine learning systems.

-The code in this repository is split into:

-  *  a Python package `mlp`, a [NumPy](http://www.numpy.org/) based neural network package designed specifically for the course that students will implement parts of and extend during the course labs and assignments,
-  *  a series of [Jupyter](http://jupyter.org/) notebooks in the `notebooks` directory containing explanatory material and coding exercises to be completed during the course labs.
+# Exploring CNNs

+The second assignment for the Machine Learning Practical class during my AI MSc in the University of Edinburgh (2018/19).
+It was awarded a grade of 79/100 (A3).
+Further information can be found in the report file.

-## Getting set up
+## Abstract

-Detailed instructions for setting up a development environment for the course are given in [this file](notes/environment-set-up.md).
-Students doing the course will spend part of the first lab getting their own environment set up.
+As is the case with many neural network hyperparameters, the number of kernels in layers of convolutional neural nets is usually determined ad-hoc.
+This paper explores the performance gains of a common industry practice, increasing the number of kernels in deeper layers, in the context of EMNIST, with regards to max-pooling, striding, and dilation.
+Our experiments indicate that all three approaches perform almost equally better, with up to 0.95% increase in test set accuracy